jhanaviB/CodeBloatGuard/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repo contains an agentic AI PR reviewer that uses repo-aware retrieval and multi-stage reasoning to detect duplicate logic and assess code reuse potential.
+This repo contains an agentic AI PR reviewer that uses repo-aware retrieval and multi-stage reasoning to detect duplicate logic and assess code reuse potential in python repos.
 The retriever finds candidates by semantic meaning instead of an exact word match.
-When new code is added, we compare it with existing code to determine if there is an exact match or a similarity.
-A judge and triage model efficiently make this decision.
+When new code is added, it is compared with existing code to determine if there is an exact match or a similarity.
+Depending on the action, the judge model gives an advise.
+A triage model is an optimization step that decides whether the next step is a judge, widen or stop action.

+Embedding model: `gemini-embedding-001`
+Judge model: `gemini-2.5-flash`

+The tech stack for CodeBloatGuard is:

+- __Language__: Python 3.11+

+- __LLM/AI Integration__:

+  - `google-genai` (for Gemini)
+  - `langgraph` (for agentic workflows)
+  - `langsmith` (for observability/tracing)
+  - `claude-agent-sdk` (optional, for local Claude integration)

+- __Vector Database__: `chromadb`

+- __Code Analysis__: `tree-sitter` and `tree-sitter-python`

+- __Environment Management__: `python-dotenv`

+- __Testing__: `pytest`

+- __CI/CD__: GitHub Actions

 ![Architecture Diagram](images/cbg_architecture.png)
 ![S Diagram](images/cbg_architecture2.png)